ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Requirements for supporting algorithms, see JPA
 * Application interface for verification
-* Data minimization of the protected header
+* Data minimization of the Header(s)
-* To prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types, they SHOULD also use the same issuer protected header.
-This header SHOULD be represented by the same octets, avoiding distinguishing a JWP due to non-deterministic serialization.
+* To prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types, they SHOULD also use the same Issuer Header.
+This Header SHOULD be represented by the same octets, avoiding distinguishing a JWP due to non-deterministic serialization.